JoanViana/devR/README.md

 ## Next Tasks (Features & Documentation)

+1. Lapply push
-1. Add an example with `devtools::install_github()`.
+2. Add an example with `devtools::install_github()`.
 Take into account public and private repositories.
-2. New workflow for *contributing*
+3. New workflow for *contributing*
-3. Roxygen2 Documentation of */R/Workspace.R* and compile it by `Workspace$libraryUpdate()` && modify paths of *README.md*.
+4. Roxygen2 Documentation of */R/Workspace.R* and compile it by `Workspace$libraryUpdate()` && modify paths of *README.md*.
-4. Rpubs, pdf = vignettes, git webpage (index.html), ... of script I want.
+5. Rpubs, pdf = vignettes, git webpage (index.html), ... of script I want.

 ## Contributing